Biduality and Reflexivity in Positive Characteristic: Introduction

-If the variety is not reflexive then we can choose an appropriate $h$ so that we can have a form of reflexivity.
+If the variety is not reflexive, we might choose an appropriate $h$ so that we can have a form of reflexivity based on $\mathrm{Con}^{(h)}(M)$.
 How are we going to select $h$?
 If the characteristic of the base field $k$ is zero or if the variety $M$ is reflexive then $h=0$.
 If the variety $M$ is just a hypersurface then the answer is simple: If $M$ fails to be reflexive then the second projection $C(M)\rightarrow M^*$ is a map of inseparable degree $p^h$, and in this way we obtained the required $h$.

 Even in the case of hypersurfaces one has to be careful.
 Projective duality depends on Euler's theorem on homogeneous polynomials, since a homogeneous polynomial can be reconstructed by the values of all first order derivatives.
 An appropriate generalization of Euler's theorem is known but we have to restrict ourselves to a class of polynomials which we will call $h$-homogeneous.
 Their precise definition is given in definition \ref{h-homogeneous}.
-The main result of our work is the following theorem proved in section \ref{sec:implicit} for the case of hypersurfaces using the method of Wallace and in section \ref{sec:LangVar} for the case of general varieties.
-We gave a different proof for the case of hypersurfaces since we believe that this allows us to illuminate the usage of implicit function theorem (which is hidden in the Lagrangian approach) providing easier computations in examples.